giellalt/lang-bak/index-header.md

 This page documents the work on the **Bashkir language model**.

+The language model contains 35000 stems and a rudimentary morphology.

 # Project documentation

 * (Add links to project specific documentation here as needed.
 Keep the documentation in the `docs/` directory.)